TH3ndr1/flashcards/docs/project-documentation v3.md

 ### Purpose and Objectives
 StudyCards is a modern, multilingual learning platform designed for maximum learning efficiency and inclusivity.
 It aims to enhance the study experience through:
-*   **Effective Spaced Repetition:** Implementing proven SRS algorithms (starting with SM-2) integrated into flexible study modes.
+*   **Effective Spaced Repetition:** Implementing proven SRS algorithms (starting with SM-2) integrated into flexible study modes tailored for different learning needs (initial learning vs. long-term review).
 *   **Flexible Content Management:** Allowing users to organize content via decks and tags, and create custom study sessions using "Smart Playlists" (Study Sets).
 *   **AI-Powered Content Creation:** Enabling users to automatically generate flashcards from uploaded PDF documents or images.
 *   **Accessibility:** Providing features specifically designed to support learners with dyslexia, ADHD, and other challenges (font choices, colors, TTS, simple UI).